pranjalmaheshka/eco395m-sp23-DataMining/Homework-3/PS3.md

 In the case of the random forest, due to the estimation process, we already have a measure of the out-of-sample performance with the “out-of-bag” predictions.
-However, we split our observations in a training and test set in order to have a comparable out of sample error.
-Using this entirely fresh subset of the data, the root mean squared error on the test set equals 50,520.
+However, we split our observations in a training and test set several times and calculate the root mean squared error for every partition in order to have a comparable out of sample error.
+Using this approach, the average RMSE on the test sets equals 51,375.

 In conclusion, the results have shown that the random forest model has the best performance among these methods.
 Given this particular set of